-It is expected that this resume will have been worked on throughout their undergraduate degree, and should have received prior feedback from faculty.
-If students have not completed a resume before, they should consult with the Criminology Coordinator for what to include before submitting their portfolio.
+This resume will have been worked on throughout their undergraduate degree, and should have received prior feedback from faculty.

-Formatting and submission of portfolio:
+4. Formatting and Submission of Portfolio:

-Students must include all relevant information in one document and send it to the BA Coordinator: Dr. Patrick Lalonde (lalondep@douglascollege.ca).
-The portfolio should include a title page that lists Criminology Graduation Portfolio as the title and includes the students name, student number and date of submission.
-The 4 professional development activities, a copy of the students' academic writing sample, and the students' current resume should all be contained in the document.
+Submit all relevant information in one document.
+Include title page (Criminology Graduation Portfolio, student name, student number and date of submission), 4 professional development activities, academic writing sample, and current resume.
 APA formatting is preferred.